Robyn: Artistry

 Robyn has a soprano vocal range.
-The Dallas Observer's Preston Jones described her music as "electro-pop confections, with their gleaming, sexy, sophisticated surfaces, each laced with sharply observed lyrics capable of leaving a bruise or breaking your heart", and characterized by "lovelorn lyrics or her synth-sweetened hooks".
+Robyn described herself as a pop music artist, but admits that dance music is her "biggest reference".
+The Dallas Observer's Preston Jones described her music as "electro-pop confections, with their gleaming, sexy, sophisticated surfaces, each laced with sharply observed lyrics capable of leaving a bruise or breaking your heart", and characterised by "lovelorn lyrics or her synth-sweetened hooks".
 Alex Morris of Rolling Stone described "the euphoria of heartbreak" as a unifying theme underlying most of her albums, while The Daily Telegraph's Alice Vincent said "Her ability to translate the searing, antisocial brutality of heartbreak became a balm for millions".
 Robyn debuted as a mainstream pop-R&B singer during the 1990s, but felt limited by the artistic constraints of working for a major record label.
 Andrew R. Cho of NBCNews.com described her earlier work as "cookie cutter 1990s R&B out of the TLC playbook".
 By the time she reinvented herself as an independent artist in 2005, she had pivoted away from R&B and adopted an experimental electronic and synth-pop sound.
 Her fourth album, Robyn, retained some influences of American R&B and hip hop, but "largely stuck to the sound and feel of electronic gadgets, manipulating them to sound like other genres".

 Writer and musician Sasha Frere-Jones called Robyn "remarkably adept at producing pleasurable, accessible pop that, like some kind of graphite alloy, is light but strong, able to carry humor and emotional weight".
 Her lyrics sometimes reference female empowerment and independence; Frere-Jones said her "wheelhouse is a classic subset of the dance song: a number that moves ahead quickly, with juicy chord changes, while the lyrics crack open with pain".
 According to Jake Hall of i-D, the term "sad banger" has become virtually synonymous with Robyn since she released "Dancing on My Own".

 While writing her eighth studio album, Honey, Robyn found that she was no longer interested in creating "tidy pop songs", exploring music she described as hypnotic "that didn't have a beginning and an end" unlike her previous work.
 She attributed this shift in approach to lacking the "killer instinct" to attempt to replicate her hits.
 Laura Snapes of The Guardian described the album as "exploratory dance music that reflects the hopelessness and ecstasy that informed her time away from the spotlight".
-Robyn has said she that she prefers writing with other artists instead of independently, but finds it frustrating that people expect her as a woman "to have written the lyrics and the guys to have made the music".
+Robyn has said that she prefers writing with other artists instead of independently, but finds it frustrating that people expect her as a woman "to have written the lyrics and the guys to have made the music".
 Her collaborators have said that she "was as involved in the technical work as they were".
 Caryn Ganz of The New York Times called her writing process "designed to wring out truths", while songwriter and producer Klas Åhlund called it a series of "intimate, open and sort of confessional conversations", in which they would share details they wouldn't with others.